tvdboom/ATOM/README.md

 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ max_number_onehot: int, optional (default=10)
 	Maximum number of unique values in a feature to perform one-hot-encoding.
-* **feature_selection(X, Y, k=0.8)**
+* **feature_selection(X, Y, k=0.9, model=None, frac_variance=1, max_correlation=0.98)**
-Select best features according to a univariate F-test.
+Select best features according to a univariate F-test or with a recursive feature selector (RFS).
 Ties between features with equal scores will be broken in an unspecified way.
+Also removes features with too low variance and too high collinearity.
 	+ X: array or pd.Dataframe, optional if class is fitted
 	+ Y: array or pd.Series, optional if class is fitted
-	+ k: int or float, optional (default=0.8)
+	+ k: int or float, optional (default=0.9)
 		- if >= 1: number of features to select
-		- if < 1: fraction of features to select
+		- if < 1: fraction of features to select (for univariate test) or select features until cumulative importance reaches k (for RFS)
+	+ model: model to use for the RFS (not fitted)
+	+ frac_variance: remove features with constant instances in at least this fraction of the total
+	+ max_correlation: minimum value of the Pearson correlation cofficient to identify correlated features
 * **boxplot(figsize, filename=None)**
 Make a boxplot of the results of the cross validation.
 Only if class is fitted.
 	+ figsize, 2d-tuple, otional (default=dependent on # of models)